1.Name of the Association

 2.5 organize or support the organization of conferences in the field.

 The Association is non-political.
 With the agreement of the Executive Committee, the Association may have affiliations with international representatives or groups.
-The Executive Committee of the Association shall normally meet within the U.K.
+The Executive Committee of the Association shall normally meet within the U.K. or online.

 3.1 Membership of the Association shall be open to all persons, aged 18 and over, of any nationality, interested in the aims of the Association.